superthesis

 refuted

-H2 2026 (July–December) closes with no qualifying VEI 4+ eruption across all globally monitored systems
+H2 2026 global volcanic activity across all monitored systems

 open

-GVP 2026 finalized dataset (expected by March 2027) contains no retroactive VEI 4+ classifications
+GVP finalized 2026 dataset and any retroactive VEI reclassifications (expected by March 2027)

 open